Lognam-Huang/RL-AERPAW-DT/README.md

 ## Research Poster
-![A research poster updated on March 18th, 2025](presentations/research_poster_final_img.jpg) This research poster was presented at the Goodnight Research Symposium at NC State on March 18th, 2025.
+![A research poster updated on March 18th, 2025](presentations/research_poster_final_img.jpg) This research poster was presented at the Goodnight Research Symposium at NC State.

 ## Digital Twin Demonstrations
 The three GIFs below show the evolution of the simulated digital twin environment including